briandenicola/eShopOnAKS/docs/monitoring.md

 * Azure Service Mesh is also configured to send logs to the OTEL Collector for distributed traces.
 * Grafana dashboards have been created to visualize the metrics collected by the OTEL Collector.
 It has its own UI and can be accessed via the Azure Portal.
 * Application Insights is used to monitor the application logs and distributed traces.
 It is accessible directly in the Azure Portal.
+* Review the [code updates](./code.md) that was made to the eShop application to enable monitoring.

 ## Open Telemetry Pipeline
 ```yaml